Frequently Asked Questions

 When is the best time to have a 3D/4D ultrasound done?

 Clear and realistic pictures are captured throughout the pregnancy.
 The best time to do an ultrasound depends on what you are looking for.
+Gender can be determined around 15 weeks.
 Earlier on baby is small, but moves around a lot and are so fun to watch!
 Between 25 and 32 weeks we are more likely to capture the best facial features and and detail, and they are still small enough to move around quite a bit typically.
 Later on we are able to see more details in babies face and baby usually has quite a bit of chunk on it, but tend to move less, and are sometimes harder to get good images.
 However, the pictures are so cute!
 If you plan on only having one 3D ultrasound session, we would recommend having the session performed between 25 and 32 weeks.
 This way the baby is more developed, and will look very similar to how they will look when they are born.
 Many women choose to have two or more to see their baby at various stages.

 Do I need to do anything to prepare for the visit?

 To help get the best images of your baby, make sure you stay well hydrated 2-3 days before your scan.
 You know your baby, and what gets it kicking and moving the most.
 Try something sweet (juice, or chocolate) a few minutes before your appointment to encourage the most action(if you do it too early, baby can become active too early and fall asleep for the appointment).
-Make sure you are comfortable, and we have easy access to your belly.
+Make sure you are comfortable, and we can easily access to your belly.
 We typically use the couch for the session.
 We will also need a towel to clean up goop(technical term) once we are done.

 Are twins twice the cost?